 INFORM: This is one-way communication from the City to the public.
 The goal is simply to make sure information reaches the public.
 Often with news, social media, mass media, etc.

-INVOLVE: Also two-communication (or it may expand into a dialogue or conversation) to gain feedback, but a bit more intense and often focused on one topic or issue that may take longer to resolve.
+INVOLVE: Also two-communication (or it may expand into a dialogue or conversation) to gain feedback, but a bit more intense and often focused on one topic that may take longer to resolve.

 EMPOWER: This involve those situations when things go to a vote of the people.